bobbybotbop/firstUnityGameDemo/README.md

 # firstUnityGameDemo
-download all files and run the .exe file to run the game :)
+download all files and run the .exe file to run the game :) https://github.com/bobbybotbop/first-unity-game here is the link to source code!

 (all assets are free in the unity asset store, everything else is coded in c# by me!)